Eppo-exp/eppo-docs/docs/building-experiments/eppo-data-pipeline.md

 | Experiment      | Variant | Subject ID | Assigned Timestamp | Aggregation Name | Aggregation Value |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |

+We calculate the cumulative experiment results of your experiment on each day the experiment has been running, so the final output table, `g_experiment_subject_summaries_*` contains a row like the above for each subject on each day for which that subject was in the experiment.

 ## Summarize Metrics at the Experiment Variant Level